whenslunch/azureml-no-tabi/2.deploy-batch-hf-model/README.md

 ![image2](./task2-data2.png)
 Prompt: "In a big country, dreams stay with you, like a lovers voice fires the mountain side."

+## 7. Clean up

+Technically, this endpoint will automatically spin down to 0 instances when not in use after some timeout value.
+But in the interests of keeping a clean subscription, I deleted mine when I was done.

 ## Lessons Learned
 TODO